Nissan Leaf running costs, insurance, warranty & tax

-The Nissan Leaf is affordable to buy and also one of the cheapest hatchbacks to run
+The Nissan Leaf is relatively affordable to buy and also one of the cheapest family hatchbacks to run

 Nissan Leaf insurance group

-The Nissan Leaf starts in insurance group 21, which is only a little higher than the rating for a high-specification Ford Focus diesel.
-As such, insurance premiums should be reasonable for most drivers.
+The Leaf starts in insurance group 21, which is only a little higher than the rating for a high-specification Ford Focus diesel.
+As such, premiums should be reasonable for most drivers.
 Nissan offers its own insurance policies, which come with a range of benefits, but you can use your own insurance provider if you prefer.
-As with any car insurance policy, you should shop around for the best deal.
+As with any car-insurance policy, you should shop around for the best deal.

 In This Review

-- 3Running costs - currently readingThe Nissan Leaf is affordable to buy and also one of the cheapest hatchbacks to run
+- 3Running costs & insurance - currently readingThe Nissan Leaf is relatively affordable to buy and also one of the cheapest family hatchbacks to run

 - 4Performance, motor & driveThe Nissan Leaf's very impressive performance on the road is marred only by slightly stiff suspension

 - 5Interior, dashboard & comfortThe Nissan Leaf's interior is quite conventional in appearance and material quality is a little hit-and-miss

 - 6Boot space, seating & practicalityWe have few complaints about the amount of space inside the Nissan Leaf – for both passengers and luggage

 - 7Reliability & safety ratingThe Nissan Leaf has been proven to offer reliable and safe family transport across two generations so far